Darmstadt ES (formerly ES/JH, combined ES/MS in 2006) History

 Closed: 2008

 The school mascot was the Dragon.
 The school yearbook was called Reflections and the school newspaper was the Dragon Gazette.
+The yearbook’s name was changed to the Dragon’s Lair for the 1987-88 school year.
 Student activities included chorus, band, student council, and the Goethe Chapter of National Junior Honor Society.

 For the 1975-76 school year the school received new curtains, new sidewalks, and new fences.
 All of these upgrades were done by a community school improvement project.
 The school also now had a primary annex.